 - Third-party companies delivering your goods accept CASH ONLY.
 It is rare to find a company accepting credit card payments during long distance moves.
 Be ready to pay any remaining balance in cash.

 - No matter how good the storage personnel is, the items may get lost/mixed/left behind.
 Customers often become aware of a loss after unpacking and the tractor-trailer is long gone.

 The other type of long distance move is Exclusive, which means one truck and one team solely dedicated to the move.
 No one else will have items in the truck.
 The customer sets the delivery date and time window.
 There is no CASH ONLY obligation.
 Exclusive moves are a bit more expensive but door-to-door, all-inclusive service has fewer variables.
 Exclusive delivery contains a full-packing service, meaning you will not have to lift a finger.
 The team will take care of everything.

 Most of the exclusive moves are performed with 3-4 person teams, depending on the size of the move.
 Delivery is conducted by two drivers who support each other on the road.
 This means that there are no overnight stops.
 According to DOT regulations, each driver is allowed to drive no more than 11 hours.
 Using basic math, we can calculate that it will take roughly 4 days to deliver a 2-bedroom, fully packed apartment from NYC to Los Angeles, CA. An exclusive move is balanced by quality service and time saved.

 Which is better?
 The answer is it depends on the situation and what the customer values most.

 Tips To Help You Avoid Extra Charges On Your Long Distance Move

 - Declutter before the move.
 Moving is expensive, and the more stuff you have, the more it will cost

 - When speaking to the salesperson, be 100% precise with your inventory

-- Consider the possibility that some furniture may be cheaper to purchase instead of hauling them across the continent
+- Consider that some furniture may be cheaper to purchase instead of hauling them across the continent.

 - Never ship your valuables